 The Company derecognises a financial liability when the obligation under the liability is discharged, cancelled or expired.
 When an existing financial liability is replaced by another from the same lender on substantially different terms, or the terms of an existing liability are substantially modified, such an exchange or modification is treated as the derecognition of the original liability and the recognition of a new liability.
-The difference in the respective carrying amounts is recognised in the statement of profit or loss.
+The difference in the respective carrying amounts is recognised in the Statement of Comprehensive Income.